This is the multi-page printable view of this section. Click here to print.

 Separation of Concerns

 Each package does one thing well.
-This makes the code easier to:
+This makes the code easier to test, maintain, and understand.

 PackageWhat it does